-Kitchens and Clay Pittman
+Marrs each had 8, and Kelly Kitchens and Clay Pittman

 Canyon took the 9th grade game 78-50.
-High for Stanton was Ismael Adame and James Mays with 14 each, and Bill Fraser and Kenneth Marcer with 6 each.
+High for Stanton was Ismael Adame and James Mays with 14 each, and Bill Fraser and Kenneth Marcer

 In Tuesday games Stanton split with Perryton Junior High.